top of page

 Morristown & Hamblen County, TN

-Formed after the US Civil War from parts of Grainger, Jefferson and Hawkins Counties.
-Due to this post-emancipation political formation, it can be difficult to trace Black families to modern areas of the County.
+Hamblen County was formed after the US Civil War from parts of Grainger, Jefferson and Hawkins Counties.
+Due to this post-Emancipation political formation, it can be difficult to trace Black families to modern areas of the County.
+Below are the 1860 Slave Schedules & Free Families as well as the 1870 populations of Color for the three counties that Hamblen County would be made from:

 Pineville School Hamblen County Tennesse